 Caleb was a loving son, caring brother, thoughtful grandson, special nephew, cousin and a loyal friend.
 He is missed by many.

 You will never be forgotten Caleb, you are in our hearts!
-Miss you today, tomorrow and always! -Karla Erickson (Caleb's Mother)
+Miss you today, tomorrow and always! -Karla Madden (Caleb's Mother)